Tommy Fleetwood Betting Profile: The Sentry - PGA TOUR

 Fleetwood's Best Finishes

-- Fleetwood participated in 21 tournaments last season, earning six top-five finishes and collecting nine finishes in the top 10.
+- Fleetwood last season participated in 21 tournaments, earning six top-five finishes and collecting nine finishes in the top 10.

-- Last season Fleetwood's best performance came when he shot -32 and finished second at the RBC Canadian Open.
+- Last season Fleetwood's best performance came at the RBC Canadian Open, where he shot -32 and finished second.

-- Fleetwood's 1184 points last season placed him 26th in the FedExCup standings.
+- Fleetwood compiled 1184 points last season, which placed him 26th in the FedExCup standings.

 Fleetwood's Strokes Gained Rankings